bernardio5/flows/README.md

 Javascript runs in a sandbox, so file I/O is usually disabled.
 The "report" button evaluates the node tree and outputs to the debugger console, and you can copy/paste from there.
-Which is kinda crappy but hey: FREE TERSE WEIRD CUSOMIZABLE VISUAL PROGRAMMING ENVIRONMENT you're welcome.
+Which is kinda sketchy but hey: FREE TERSE WEIRD CUSOMIZABLE VISUAL PROGRAMMING ENVIRONMENT you're welcome.

 I'm working in Firefox; Chrome and Edge seem to work OK, too.